diegojromerolopez/geryon-fs/README.md

 ## TODOs

-- [ ] Create config format and allow credentials from there.
+- [x] Create config format and allow credentials from there.
+- [ ] Include some cypher.
 - [ ] Make docker image with tests.
 - [ ] IC in some server that offers free minutes.
 - [ ] Measure performance.